Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Abstract

 \section{Abstract}

-Computer use agent is an emerging area in artificial intelligence that aims to operate the computers to achieve the user's tasks, which attracts a lot of attention from both industry and academia.
-However, the present agents' performance is far from being used.
-In this paper, we propose the Self-Evolution Agent (SEA) for computer use, and to develop this agent, we propose creative methods in data generation, reinforcement learning, and model enhancement.
-Specifically, we first propose an automatic pipeline to generate the verifiable trajectory for training.
-And then, we propose efficient step-wise reinforcement learning to alleviate the significant computational requirements for long-horizon training.
-In the end, we propose the enhancement method to merge the grounding and planning ability into one model without any extra training.
-Accordingly, based on our proposed innovation of data generation, training strategy, and enhancement, we get the Self-evolution Agent (SEA) for computer use with only 7B parameters, which outperforms models with the same number of parameters and has comparable performance to larger ones.
-We will make the models' weight and related codes open-source in the future.
+Computer use agents represent an emerging area in artificial intelligence, aiming to operate computers autonomously to fulfill user tasks, attracting significant attention from both industry and academia.
+However, the performance of existing agents remains insufficient for practical deployment.
+In this paper, we propose the \textit{Self-Evolution Agent (SEA)} for computer operation, alongside three core innovations in data generation, reinforcement learning, and model enhancement to develop this agent.
+Specifically, we first design an automatic pipeline to generate verifiable task trajectories for training.
+Second, we propose \textit{Efficient Step-wise Reinforcement Learning} to reduce the substantial computational overhead of long-horizon training.
+Finally, we introduce a model enhancement method that integrates grounding and planning capabilities into a single model without additional training.
+Leveraging these innovations, our SEA (with only 7B parameters) outperforms existing models of the same parameter scale and achieves performance comparable to larger models (e.g., 32B/72B parameters) on computer use tasks.
+We plan to release the model weights and related code as open-source resources in the future.